-Summary of in-principle decisions on the operational design of PBRF Quality Evaluation 2026
+Summary of TEC's in-principle decisions

-This document provides a record of the TEC's in-principle decisions on changes to the operational design of Quality Evaluation 2026.
+This document provides a record of the TEC's in-principle decisions on changes to the design of Quality Evaluation 2026.

-These in-principle decisions are based on the recommendations of the Sector Reference Group following public consultation in 2021-2023.
+These in-principle decisions are based on the recommendations of the Sector Reference Group following public consultation in 2021-2023 and have informed the drafting of the Guidelines of the Quality Evaluation.

-These decisions will be confirmed by the TEC Board prior to final publication in November 2023.
+Following consultation on the full draft of the Guidelines during 11 August 2023 - 22 September 2023, these decisions will be confirmed by the TEC Board prior to final publication in November 2023.